-First approach has been by customers to switch over from laminated multilayer materials to mono materials.
-This can be done using a multi-layered material made up of the same characteristics.
-In some occasions having no less than 3-5% of any potential additive.
+The first approach adopted by companies is to switch over from laminated multilayer materials to mono materials.
+This can be done by using a multi-layered material made up of the same characteristics.
+On some occasions having no less than 3-5% of any potential additive.

-The third approach we have seen by customers is to look for reduction in their film usage.
-This can be done by A reducing the micron or B reducing the width and crimps.
-When looking at film we need to examine the expected through put the presentation and characteristics of the product and the required space for marketing.
-Once we have set these parameters and weighted the importance of each factor for the end consumer, we can then look to recommend the correct film solutions for them.
+Another approach is to look for reduction in film usage.
+This can be achieved by reducing the micron or by reducing the width and crimps.
+When looking at film we need to examine the expected throughput the presentation and characteristics of the product and the required space for marketing.
+Once we have set these parameters and weighed the importance of each factor for the end consumer, we can then look to recommend the correct film solutions for their application.

 The final approach is finding out the specifics around machine design to reduce film wastage.
 For this approach some manufactures such embellish their ability to do this.
 However, this can be achieved by using a fixed folding box and reduced crimps on your packaging machine.
 Sealing systems such as ultrasonic sealing or impulse sealing allow reduce the sealing area and therefore use less plastic than traditional approaches.
 We can consult on any application and advise as required to each customers specification.